batocera-linux/batocera.linux/board/recalbox/fsoverlay/root/.emulationstation/themes/simplesvgs/readme.txt

 apply to You.
 The disclaimer of warranties and limitation of liability provided above shall be interpreted in a manner that, to the extent possible, most closely approximates an absolute disclaimer and waiver of all liability.
-Section 6 ñ Term and Termination.
+Section 6 ‚Äì Term and Termination.

 This Public License applies for the term of the Copyright and Similar Rights licensed here.
 However, if You fail to comply with this Public